redwoodjs/redwood/tasks/smoke-tests/README.md

 - some smoke tests, like prerender or serve, need the test project to be built (`yarn rw build`)

-The CLI tries to warn you about all of these (but the first; that'll have to be fixed by refactoring the tests).
+The CLI tries to warn you about all of these (except the first; that'll have to be fixed by refactoring the tests).

 ## Adding a smoke test category